StackExchange/dnscontrol/docs/get-certs.md

 At Stack Overflow we have dual-hosted DNS i.e. zones having nameservers at two different DNS providers.
 Most Let's Encrypt systems do not support DNS validation in that case.
-DNSControl's `get-certs` command leverages the core DNSControl commands when issueing certificates, therefore dual-hosted DNS is supported.
+DNSControl's `get-certs` command leverages the core DNSControl commands when issuing certificates, therefore dual-hosted DNS is supported.

 ## General Process